Mothekook/tinderly-mirrored/README.md

 `src/options_custom` contains the `fancy-settings` options menu that allows users to set the Kairos config

 `src/page_action` contains the code for the actual popup.
-Allows user to choose their ethnic preferences
+Allows user to choose their emotional preferences

 ### Messages